Site Coordinator’s Guide

 11. Miscellaneous

 Finally, THANK YOU!
 Without host schools (and their site directors and volunteers) this contest would not be possible!
-I, and ACM, thank you very much for your contribution of time and effort to help make this contest possible.
+I, and ICPC, thank you very much for your contribution of time and effort to help make this contest possible.